saferpay/jsonapi/texts/ContainerDictionary.md

 </td>
 <td class="col-sm-8">

 	<div style="padding-bottom: 10px">Text which will be printed on payere's debit note.
 Supported by SIX Acquiring.
-No guarantee, that it will show up on the payer's debit note, because his bank has to support it too.
- Please note, that maximum allowed characters are rarely supported.
+No guarantee, that it will show up on the payer's debit note, because his bank has to support it too.<br> Please note, that maximum allowed characters are rarely supported.
 It's usually around 10-12.</div>
 	<i class="small text-muted">
 Utf8[1..50]<br />
 					<span>Example: Payernote</span>